OpenPaymentNetwork/FerlySite/backend/Sphinx/invitation.rst

         Required.
 The transfer id of the cash invitation.

     :statuscode 200:
-        **If successful, the response body will be a JSON object with no attributes.**
+        Successful.
+The response body is a JSON object with the following attribute:
+            ``transfer``
+                A TransferDetail object.
+See :ref:`TransferDetail`

         If unsuccessful, the response body is a JSON object with one of the following attributes:
             ``invalid``
                 A string explaining why the input was invalid.
             ``error``
                 A string explaining the error that occured.

+    :statuscode 400:
+        The parameters are not invalid.
+    :statuscode 401:
+        The access token is missing or not valid.
+    :statuscode 403:
+        The access token is valid but the app is not authorized to access this function.